opentext/github-action-ft-integration-mbt/README.md

 ## 4. Workflow Configuration
 > [!NOTE]
-> These steps should be done inside your GitHub repository which contains the Functional Testing (formerly UFT One) tests.
+> These steps should be done inside your GitHub repository which contains the OpenText Functional Testing (formerly UFT One) tests.

-### 4.1.
-Introduction
+This section explains how to configure a GitHub Actions workflow that integrates OpenText Functional Testing with Model-Based Testing (MBT).
 - Create a new workflow from GitHub **Actions** tab (resulting in a new `.yml` file inside of `<your_repo>/.github/workflows/` subfolder).
 - Add `workflow_dispatch` event trigger to allow manual workflow run
-- Add `push` event trigger to allow automatic workflow execution on every content change.
+- Add `push` event trigger to allow automatic workflow run on every content change.

 ```yaml
 on: